framedsc/Sitesource/markdown/contribute.md

 For excessively large images (say you want to include a full-res screenshot for some reason), they may be hosted externally.
 Use a trusted, reliable imagehost like [Imgur](https://imgur.com/upload).

-### Hosting files

-We don't host any tools or utilities in the repository itself.
-If you would like to contribute any tool or utility, we recommend using a filehost like [mega.nz](https://mega.nz).
-If the tool is hosted publicly on say a modding site or forum, please link to the post instead.

-An exception to this is cheat tables.
-We prefer to archive those internally, provided that you are the author or have been given permission by the author to have them archived on the site.
-Include them alongside your submitted files.
+---

-### Controller buttons
+## Controller buttons

-The site supports display of controller buttons through a font.
+The site supports display of Xbox buttons through a font.
 You can use these to embellish a controls table like so:

 Gamepad | Command
 --|--